Reckziegel/invariance/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="90%" height="80%" />

-If the two pieces of the distribution are statistically different among themselves a Bayesian estimation technique may be recommended in the next step of the Checklist: **Estimation**.
+If the two pieces of the distribution are statistically different a Bayesian estimation technique may be recommended in the next step of the
+Checklist: **Estimation**.

 ## Reference